thedon58/MEGA/README.md

 * MEGA evaluation on the Long Range Arena (LRA) benchmark (2021)
 * Designed for the purpose of evaluating sequence models under the long-context scenario
 * Input sequences range from 1,000 - 16,000 tokens
+* The speed-up comes from switching to single-head attention from multi-head

 ![GitHub Logo](/Images/LRA.png)